rasulkhan-RK/python_pro/README.md

 <h3>8.
 Text Formatter</h3>
  <p>A Python script that formats text by applying various styles like uppercase, lowercase, title case, and sentence case.
 It's a simple tool for cleaning and standardizing text for better readability.</p>

+ <h3>9.
+Check Character Type</h3>
+ <p>A simple Python script that checks the type of a character entered by the user.
+It identifies whether the character is a letter, digit, or special symbol.</p>

 <h4>Key Features:</h4>
 <ul>
   <li>Play against the computer</li>